-Students may select 15 credits of general electives to earn a Bachelor of Science Degree.
+Part 3.
+General Electives 15 Credits Students may select 15 credits of general electives to earn a Bachelor of Science Degree.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.

-Music Production -Studio
+Music Production - Studio